Loading…

 |---|---|---|---|

-| HIPAA availability | HIPAA on Silver plan and up - $39/month with signed BAA. | HIPAA only on Typeform Enterprise.
+| HIPAA availability | HIPAA on Gold plan and up: $99/month billed annually with signed BAA. | HIPAA only on Typeform Enterprise.
 Custom pricing, typically $1,000+/month range. | Jotform |

 | Conditional logic for medical intake | Field-level logic, calculations, branching by condition, dynamic required fields.
 Built for medical intake. | Strong logic jumps between questions.
 Less flexible for complex multi-condition branching common in clinical intake. | Jotform |